 The close proximity of children and educators within the service makes the risks of cross infections very high.
-We emphasise that we need your co-operation in keeping your sick child at home, so that illnesses can be kept to a minimum.
+We emphasise that we need your co-operation in keeping your sick child at home, so that illnesses can be kept to a minimum

-- Children who have been sent home or are absent from the service will be advised if a doctor's certificate is required before returning to the service - Following cases of vomiting and diarrhoea a child is not to attend the service for at least 24 hours from their last bout. - Head Lice Effective treatment is to commence prior to the child returning to care - It is recommended that the child will need to be excluded from care during the first 24 hours of antibiotic therapy while symptoms of illness exist. - If educators are concerned with a child's change in behaviour, temperature, or physical symptoms then: - o Refer to "Staying Healthy in Childcare" - o Contact parent to consult about treatment and organise collection of the child - o Monitor child - o Respond to symptoms (isolate if necessary) - o If necessary seek medical advice or treatment - Your child should have a normal temperature for at least 24 hours prior to returning to care - If an educator is still concerned with a child's behaviour, temperature or physical symptoms when they return, then: - Sight doctor's certificate for contagious illnesses - o Child not to attend centre until a doctor's certificate is provided
+- Children who have been sent home or are absent from the service will be advised if a doctor's certificate is required before returning to the service - Following cases of vomiting and diarrhoea a child is not to attend the service for at least 24 hours from their last bout. - Head Lice Effective treatment is to commence prior to the child returning to care - It is recommended that the child will need to be excluded from care during the first 24 hours of antibiotic therapy while symptoms of illness exist - In the event the educator or member of the educator's household has an infectious or contagious disease, the educator will be closed with no fee payable.
+The educator must notify the Coordinator unit of Service closure.
+(Family Day Care only) - If educators are concerned with a child's change in behaviour, temperature, or physical symptoms then: - · Refer to "Staying Healthy in Childcare" - · Contact parent to consult about treatment and organise collection of the child - · Monitor child - · Respond to symptoms (isolate if necessary) - · If necessary seek medical advice or treatment - Your child should have a normal temperature for at least 24 hours prior to returning to care - If an educator is still concerned with a child's behaviour, temperature or physical symptoms when they return, then: - · Sight doctor's certificate for contagious illnesses - · Child not to attend centre until a doctor's certificate is provided